 No. Take-home depends on what's inside the percentage.
 A 70/30 split where the builder pays inference, infra, support, and distribution often nets 25 to 40 percent.
 A 20/80 split with all those costs absorbed by the platform leaves the full 20 percent as profit.
 Compare net to net.

-Because Gravity covers everything outside the agent itself: payments, fraud, billing, hosting, observability, support, marketing, and listing.
-30 percent of every run goes to execution cost.
-20 percent goes to the builder as profit.
-5 percent of Gravity's share funds creator referrals.
+Gravity's platform share covers everything outside the agent itself: payments, fraud, billing, hosting, observability, support, marketing, and listing.
+A separate execution slice pays the inference and infra bill for every run, the builder share is pure profit, and part of Gravity's own share helps fund creator referrals.

 What is the creator split on Gravity?

-Creators earn 10 percent of every run they refer.
-The 10 percent comes out of both sides: 5 percent from the builder share and 5 percent from the Gravity share.
+Creators earn a referral share of every run they refer.
+The referral share is funded from both sides, partly by the builder share and partly by the Gravity share.
 That keeps both incentives aligned without breaking the unit economics for either side.
 See how to monetize AI agents for the creator playbook.

 How does App Store's 70/30 actually work for indie devs?